gabrielenava/test-operational-control-with-icub-gabrielenava/README.md

 ## Installation

-Tested Only with Ubuntu 14.04 LTS.
+Tested with Ubuntu 14.04 LTS and 16.04 LTS.
 This is the first release (V1.0).

-- First, do the following:
+- First, open a terminal and compute the following commands:

 `git clone https://github.com/vvv-school/test-operational-control-with-icub-gabrielenava`